CarlosDwain/Pechay-Disease-Classification/README.md

 # Pechay-Disease-Classification
-Pechay-Disease-Classification task is to classify if a Pechay has a Overall Chlorosis, Interveinal Chlorosis, Purpling and Necrosis Disease.
+Pechay-Disease-Classification task is to classify if a Pechay has an Overall Chlorosis, Interveinal Chlorosis, Purpling and Necrosis Disease.

 The Client folder consists of a main python file, and when run, it will show the GUI made in Qt Designer.
 I used PyQt5 to make the application functionalities.